A closer look at the new challenger: Ian Nepomniachtchi

 In 2016, he earned a team bronze medal and an individual silver medal for Russia at the 42nd Chess Olympiad.

-Ian defeated world champion Magnus Carlsen in a chess game at the London Super Tournament on December 10, 2017.
+Ian defeated former world champion, Magnus Carlsen in a chess game at the London Super Tournament on December 10, 2017.
 The Russian GM also won the 46th Dortmund Sparkassen Chess Meeting in July 2018, scoring 5/7 to finish a point clear of his closest rivals.

 Ian Nepomniachtchi finished third in the World Rapid Chess Championship, which was held in Riyadh, on December 27, 2017, and competed in the Moscow FIDE Grand Prix tournament, which was part of the quaternion, in late May of the same year.